In Malaysia, the stars may have finally aligned to drive ETF market

 Despite their generally upbeat assessment, the panellists acknowledged that there are still structural challenges in Malaysia’s ETF market, particularly in attracting retail participation.

-Zainal Izlan Zainal Abidin, who is on the investment panel of local pilgrimage fund board Lembaga Tabung Haji, said the number of listed ETFs has dropped from 39 in 2020 to 30 last year although assets under management have grown.
+Zainal Izlan Zainal Abidin, who is on the investment panel of local pilgrimage fund board Lembaga Tabung Haji, said the number of listed ETFs has dropped from 20 in 2022 to 14 currently, although assets under management have grown.

 He called for more product variety to attract investors.
 “ETFs need to offer something investors cannot easily access directly,” he said.